Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 (if Xserver was disabled after NoMachine installation, you will need to restart nxserver: sudo /usr/NX/bin/nxserver --restart).

 If you want to connect an HDMI monitor, on Nano terminal, type: `sudo systemctl set-default graphical.target` and then `sudo reboot`.

-### Remote connection through ethernet:

-1. On Nano (local) disconnect from wifi and connect an ethernet cable between your laptop and Nano.
-2. On Nano terminal, type `ifconfig`, and check IP address under eth0: inet6 fe80::c201:6356:5485:f149
-3. On MAC laptop, go to "System Settings" and seach for "Sharing".
-   Click on the "?" icon next to "Internet Sharing".
-Select the following:

-   > Share your connection from: Wifi

-   > To computers using: \*Check all the boxes\*

-   Finally, enable internet sharing by toggling the switch.